 Alternatively you can take the bus from Katowice Airport to Katowice Train Station and then further to Krakow by train, however this is more expensive and inefficient.
 There for example are also direct connections by Flixbus between Berlin and Krakow.

 In any ways, by public transport is much cheaper than by taxi.
-Uber costs between EUR 60-100, a regular taxi easily charges EUR 85-130 for a ride between Katowice and Krakow.
+For a ride between Katowice and Krakow, Uber cost me EUR 80 one way (thank God the boss paid) already 5 years ago, a regular taxi easily charges EUR 120 or more.
 Between Krakow and Auschwitz we did hire a private taxi, see my blog post specifically about Auschwitz.

-Within Krakow centre you will mostly walk, or otherwise take the tram, a taxi or Uber.
+Between Krakow Airport and the city center you can easily book a shuttle transfer in advance online.
+Within Krakow center you will mostly walk around, or otherwise take the tram, a taxi or Uber.